 "The team's recent performances and results have not been good enough and the owner and the board felt that a change was necessary now to keep the club moving in the right direction as we head into a vitally important part of the season," Chelsea said in a statement.

-There was no immediate announcement on a replacement for Di Matteo, but former Liverpool and Inter Milan coach Rafa Benitez has been heavily linked with the role and declared his interest.
-Pep Guardiola, currently on a one-year sabbatical after leaving Barcelona at the end of last season, is also a contender, along with Harry Redknapp and one-time interim Chelsea manager Avram Grant.
+There was no immediate announcement on a replacement for Di Matteo, but former Liverpool and Inter Milan coach Rafa Benitez has been heavily linked with the job.
+Pep Guardiola, currently on a break from coaching after leaving Barcelona at the end of last season, will also be a contender.

-Chelsea said in a statement, "The club will be making an announcement shortly regarding a new first-team manager," but didn't indicate whether the appointment will be permanent or temporary.
+"The club will be making an announcement shortly regarding a new first team manager," the statement said.

-Chelsea was in disarray when Di Matteo, then an assistant coach, took over from the fired Andre Villas-Boas in March.
-The former Italy midfielder brought together squabbling factions and led the team to the FA Cup title — the club's seventh — and a first Champions League trophy, beating Barcelona in the semifinals and Bayern Munich in the final.
+Chelsea was in disarray when Di Matteo, then an assistant coach, took over from the fired Andre Villas-Boas in March, initially on a temporary basis.
+The Italian brought together squabbling factions within the squad and led the team first to the FA Cup title and then the Champions League, beating Barcelona in the semifinals and then Bayern Munich in the final.

-Di Matteo, with his typical coolness, has also been praised for the way he handled a racism case involving John Terry that engulfed the club.
+Di Matteo, with his typical coolness, was also praised for the way he handled a racism case involving John Terry that engulfed the club.
 Chelsea is in the middle of another racism incident, having accused a Premier League referee of abusing one of its players.

-In the Premier League, Chelsea had been leading for much of the season but now trails Manchester City and Manchester United after picking up just two points from its last four matches.
+In the Premier League, Chelsea had been leading for much of the season but now trails Manchester City and Manchester United.

 "The club faces a difficult task ahead in qualifying for the knockout stages of the UEFA Champions League as well as maintaining a strong challenge for the top of the Premier League while competing in three other cup competitions.
 Our aim is to remain as competitive as possible and challenge strongly on all fronts," Chelsea said.